St. Pete Office

 bride and groom cake topper on wedding cake

 Planning a wedding often brings conversations about the future—where you will live, financial goals, and shared priorities.
 For some couples, that planning also includes a prenuptial agreement.
-While the topic can feel uncomfortable at first, discussing it thoughtfully can strengthen communication and reduce uncertainty before marriage.
+While the topic can feel uncomfortable at first, discussing it thoughtfully can strengthen communication and reduce uncertainty before and during marriage.

 If you are considering a prenuptial agreement and want clear guidance, contact Harris, Hunt & Derr, P.A. through the online contact form or call (813) 223-5421 today.